Kenedy Onyango

 Kenedy Vidic Onyango Ouma is a Kenyan defender who features for Kenyan Premier League side Gor Mahia F.C.
-He formerly turned out for Sony Sugar F.C., Shabana F.C., F.C.
+He formerly played for Sony Sugar F.C., Shabana F.C., F.C.
 Talanta, Nairobi Stima F.C., Nakumatt FC, Posta Rangers F.C., Kakamega Homeboyz F.C., and Nairobi City Stars.

 Career

-Kenedy started his club journey with the Sony Sugar U19 side in 2011.
+Ouma started his club journey with the Sony Sugar U19 side in 2011.
 He was later loaned out to lower-tier side Shabana F.C. and then moved to the Kenyan City to join Nairobi Stima F.C.

 He moved to the Kenyan topflight in 2013 after joining the now-defunct Karuturi Sports for the first leg before moving to second-tier side F.C.
 Talanta for the second leg.
 After a full season at the club, he moved to another second-tier side, Nakumatt FC until 2017.